Category Archives: Cathodic Protection

 • Ease of installation – when installed alongside the piping as the piping is being installed, the installation is simply a matter of laying the anode cable in the trench.

-Our experts are happy to answer your questions about cathodic protection for underground piping.
+Our experts are happy to answer your questions about corrosion prevention for underground piping.

 Contact a Corrosion Expert